 And I think you'd have the same impact when you deal with ISIS or other people.

-I don't know if you know this, but the president of Mexico, I believe he showed uh, you know, a really uh high degree of respect towards Donald Trump because he realized, and I think he feels it in his bone that this will be the next president because he's got to deal with it.
+I don't know if you noticed, but the president of Mexico, I believe he showed a really high degree of respect towards Donald Trump because he realized, and I think he feels it in his bone, that this will be the next president that he's got to deal with.

-Hillary Clinton, she missed she missed the opportunity to go down there and speak to the president.
+And it's really unusual, but Hillary Clinton, she missed the opportunity to go down there and speak to the president.

-And by the way, if she goes now, it's gonna look like she's just following Trump's.
+And by the way, if she goes now, it's going to look like she's just following Trump.

 Think of the difference.